vinejs/vinejs.dev/content/docs/guides/conditional_validation.md

 })
 ```

-## requiredIfMissingAny
+## requiredIfAnyMissing
-The `requiredIfMissingAny` method marks the field as required when any of the expected fields are missing.
+The `requiredIfAnyMissing` method marks the field as required when any of the expected fields are missing.

 ```ts
 vine.object({